AmirKedem/FP-MOG/README.md

 ### Status

-This project is still under development,<br>
+This project is no longer under active development,<br>
-and currently in POC state.

-This project is created as part of 5 points Cyber Course
+but code contributions are more than welcome.

 ## Netcode